The Life You Can Save’s charity recommendations are based on robust research on effectiveness. We use three criteria, which we call "the three E's:"

 The Life You Can Save has a focus on eradicating poverty, but we're also aware of significant interest in Peter Singer's opinions on charities working in other areas.
 If your priority is fighting climate change, we suggest you consider donating to Cool Earth , based on Giving What We Can's analysis on the topic .
 For donors seeking to improve animal welfare, we suggest reviewing research from Animal Charity Evaluators

-Eric Friedman is an individual donor and author of the book Reinventing Philanthropy: A Framework for More Effective Giving.
-He is passionate about high-impact giving and has been quoted on charitable giving in publications such as the New York Times, Chronicle of Philanthropy, USA Today, Forbes, LA Times, and the CFA Institute's Enterprising Investor.
+Eric Friedman is author of the book Reinventing Philanthropy: A Framework for More Effective Giving.
+He is passionate about high-impact giving and has been quoted on charitable giving in publications such as the The New York Times, Chronicle of Philanthropy, USA Today, Forbes, The Los Angeles Times, and the CFA Institute's Enterprising Investor.

 Eric lives in Oak Park, Illinois with his wife, daughter, and two cuddly cats.